hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## Second tool of the day: deploying the openapi-generator-cli using the npm JavaScript

-This time, I also wanted to introduce a version of the openapi-generator that can be executed just like any other command line interface, [@openapitools/openapi-generator-cli](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) shared by the OpenAPI Initiative team.
-Because we have already deployed the npm package deployment tool as I have shared above, I can then proceed to deploy this tool very quickly.
-Below are the steps that I took to deploy openapi-generator-cli:
+This time, I want to introduce a version of the openapi-generator that can be executed like any other CLI, [@openapitools/openapi-generator-cli](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) shared by the OpenAPI Initiative team.
+Because we have already deployed the npm package deployment tool, as described previously, I can proceed to deploy this tool quickly.
+These are steps that I took to deploy openapi-generator-cli:

 1. I opened a Microsoft Windows command line interface and issued the following npm CLI command: